gmvisnan/MusGonRubVis/sean-mussenden.md

 **Name:** Department of Health and Mental Hygiene New York City Restaurant Inspection Results

 **Data Citation:** Department of Health and Mental Hygiene (NYC DOHMH).
 (2017).
 DOHMH New York City Restaurant Inspection Results [Data files, open data dictionary].
-Retrieved from [https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j)
+Retrieved from [https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j).
+Date accessed Sept.
+9, 2017.

 **License/Terms of Use:** According to the DOHMH website and New York City’s OpenData website, the “license for this dataset is unspecified.”